EconLea/Beamer_SAFE_Template/README.md

-# Beamer_SAFE_Template
+# SAFE Themed Templates

+## Beamer Template
-This repo provides a few variants of a Latex Beamer presentation in "SAFE-style".
+The folder "Beamer Template" provides a few variants of a Latex Beamer presentation in "SAFE-style".

 All of theses versions